ketshaka/android-developmet-for-beginners/README.md

 ## Project 4 Tour Guide App - Heart Cape Town
 A tour guide app which presents relevant information to a user visiting Cape Town, South Africa.
 Referenced from the [official guide](https://www.capetown.travel).

-- **Intents and activities** - Used intents and activities to build the structure of an app.
+- **Intents and activities** - Used intents and activities to build the structure of the app.
 - **Java: Interfaces** - Learned how to take advantage of *Java Interfaces* -- a core OOP concept in Java that helps make code more flexible.
 - **Arrays, lists, loops and custom classes** - Learned how to use arrays, lists and loops to populate the app.
 - **Java: Loops** - Used for and while loops to build some logic into the app.
 Wrote nested loops and used arrays to store and retrieve information.